Here are some brief but descriptive answers to common questions about Basic Chess Moves. See also our How to Play Chess Rules page.

 A: the King moves from its square to a neighboring square in any direction,

-the Queen can move in its line or row, or diagonally, any number of squares,
+the Queen can move in its file or rank, or diagonally, any number of squares,

-the Rook can move in its line or row in any number of unoccupied squares,
+the Rook can move in its file or rank in any number of unoccupied squares,

 the Bishop moves any direction diagonally in any number of squares,

-the Knight moves in an "L" shape be moving two squares vertically and one square horizontally or two squares horizontally and one square vertically, and can jump pieces to get to its destination,
+the Knight moves in an "L" shape by moving two squares vertically and one square horizontally or two squares horizontally and one square vertically, and can jump pieces to get to its destination,

 Q: How many pieces in a chess set